 My biggest concern was the flavor of anise and fennel.
-They aren’t flavors I’m terribly fond of, but they do work here and I did not mind them.
-Each bite had really good flavor that I kept going back for more.
+They aren't flavors I'm terribly fond of, but they do work here and I did not mind them.
+Each bite had a really good flavor that I kept going back for more.

 While I did not get a chance to see how this would work as a crust to chicken or fish, I do imagine it would work very well.
 This is a very flexible topping that I'm glad to see back on store shelves.
 Priced at $2.99, it won't break the bank either.

 Would I buy this again?
 While in 2018, I said yes, I still have the jar sitting on my shelves.
 I have a funny feeling that it was the anise flavor that slowed me down.
 And while I don't love anise, I'm sure someone out there does.
 If you are one of those people who love this product then stock up as this product seems to only show up in March and will likely be off of shelves once they run out of stock.